Robotto/DigLit/README.md

 <dd>1.2 - An SVG for a tabbed box to be lasercut, fitted to the buttons.</dd>

 <dt>2 - Greenscreen (PROCESSING):</dt>
-<dd>2.1 - As the name suggests this processing sketch employs a pseoud-greenscreen filter, which basically just scans every pixel in every frame from a webcam and replaced the pixel with the background image if:
+<dd>2.1 - As the name suggests this processing sketch employs a pseoud-greenscreen filter, which basically just scans every pixel in every frame from a webcam and replaces the pixel with the background image if:
-green is more present than red and blue

-    oreplace if(red*redfactor<green & blue*bluefactor<green)

-so it is quick and dirty but it works most of the time, if the lighting is right.
+green is more present than red and blue, the algorithm is quick and dirty but it works most of the time, if the lighting is right.
-The user is also able to change redfactor and bluefacotr by entering R/r and B/b.
+The user is able to change redfactor and bluefactor by entering R/r and B/b.
 The sketch also scans 3 folders (dragons, trees, rockets) for jpgs and allows the user to cycle through each of these collections with the '1','2' and '3' keys

--dragons = 1
+<dd>dragons = 1</dd>
--trees = 2
+<dd>trees = 2</dd>
--rockets = 3
+<dd>rockets = 3</dd>

 (I DO NOT OWN THE IMAGES IN THE 3 FOLDERS, I JUST BORROWED THEM OFF SOME GOOGLE IMAGE SEACHES) Whichever currently chosen jpg is the one which is used to replace a 'green' webcam pixel in the greenscreen algo.</dd>